joergmlpts/iNat-trails/docs/source/usage.rst

 `examples directory <https://github.com/joergmlpts/iNat-trails/tree/master/examples>`_
 have been created using the free website `caltopo.com <https://caltopo.com>`_.

-This is an example where we first download one of gps tracks from *inattrail*'s
+This is an example where we first download one of gps tracks from *inat-trail*'s
 examples:

 .. code-block:: console

    wget https://github.com/joergmlpts/iNat-trails/raw/master/examples/Rancho_Canada_del_Oro.gpx
-   inattrails Rancho_Canada_del_Oro.gpx
+   inat-trails Rancho_Canada_del_Oro.gpx

 The output looks like this: